MatteP1/thesis/Tasks.md

 - [ ] Write down explanation of M&S Queue with locks (in latex)
 - [ ] Write down explanation of lock-free M&S Queue (in latex)

+- [ ] Define isNode predicate, and save this in lock invariant
 - [ ] State and prove correctness of M&S queue with locks

 - [ ] State and prove correctness of lock-free M&S Queue